amor71/time-series-analysis/README.md

 * `DFA`: Notebook that calculates Detrended fluctuation analysis (DFA) - an extension to H exponent.
 Helpful for understanding auto-correlation, fracal dimension.

-* [WIP] `auto-correlation`: Calculates the auto-covariance of the time-series, and uses the calculations to calculate and presents the auto-correlation frequency.
+* `auto-correlation`: Calculates the auto-covariance of the time-series, and uses the calculations to calculate and presents the auto-correlation frequency.

+* [WIP]`lrd`: Long Range Dependence vs. Short Term Dependence.

 ## ToDo

-* Add analysis for ACF
+* Long Range Dependance
-* add generators for step, sin and similar processes
+* add generators for step processes
 * add FT
 * Add multi fractal generator
 * Add Mandelbrot Financial analysis